hellofresh/kangal/docs/jmeter/writing-tests.md

     SampleResult.setResponseMessage("Something went wrong: " + e)
 }
 ```
 7. Save the test plan as a `jmx` file.
-You can the location of the file to Kangal via the `TEST_PATH` environment variable.
+You can set the location of the file to Kangal via the `TEST_PATH` environment variable.